-- Following a software upgrade, reconfiguration is not required other than to add new hardware (ICPs or devices). - After completing the initial installation, run the Basic connectivity test on Diagnostics page.
+- Following a software upgrade, reconfiguration is not required other than to add new hardware (ICPs or devices). - After completing the initial installation, run the Connectivity tests on Diagnostics page or you can test the connection between MBG and a particular ICP using the icon under Service configuration > ICPs.
 The test confirms connectivity to ICP signaling services such as MiNet, SIP and TFTP.